goujou/blogjou/boda/_posts/2024-03-20-Information.markdown

 - **Food**
     There will be small sandwiches upon arrival at the hotel while the guests wait for the newly-weds to arrive.
     Then there will be cake and coffee at around 16:15.
-    Around 19:00 there will be dinner with a buffet of regioal specialties.
+    Around 18:30 there will be dinner with a buffet of regioal specialties.
     There will be a special buffet for children.

 - **Beverages**
     There will be a champaign reception upon the arrival of the newly-weds.
     Throughout the entire party there will be beverages available from the bar.

-    In case you have special wishes, please inform us as early as possible so that we can advance your request to the hotel.
+    In case you have special wishes, please inform us as early as possible so that we can forward your request to the hotel.

 - **Children**
     The hotel can provide two special chairs for toddlers but no additional cushions for children to sit on to reach the table, in case they are too small.